mjordan/islandora_workbench_docs/docs/installation.md

 !!! warning
     If you are using Drupal 8.5 or earlier, you need to use the version of Workbench tagged with `drupal_8.5_and_lower` (commit 542325fb6d44c2ac84a4e2965289bb9f9ed9bf68).
 Later versions no longer support Drupal 8.5 and earlier.

+# Using Python 3.8

+Python 3.8 reached end of life in October 2024.
+If you cannot upgrade from Python 3.8, you may be interested in the [Python 3.8 EOL release](https://github.com/mjordan/islandora_workbench/releases/tag/python38eol) of Islandora Workbbench.

 ## Password management